 Underfitting is the reverse of overfitting.
 While overfitting means the model learns too much from the training data, underfitting means the model hasn’t learned enough.
 It’s important to watch out for it because an underfit model won’t perform well on either the training data or new data.

-• Among the most frequent reasons, there is the usage of a too simple model for the problem.
-Consider, as an example, the linear regression model is applied to the data, which has a nonlinear relationship; The model is likely to be underfit.
+- Among the most frequent reasons, there is the usage of a too simple model for the problem.
+For example, applying a linear regression model to the data, which has a nonlinear relationship, the model is likely to be underfit.
 In this situation, it may not be possible to realize the simplest trends with your model.

-• Another frequent mistake is over-regularization.
+- Another frequent mistake is over-regularization.
 Methods such as L1 or L2 regularization can mediate against overfitting, yet extreme usage of these methods can over-restrict the model.
-This prevents it to learn patterns, which are, in fact, relevant.
+This prevents it from learning patterns, which are, in fact, relevant.

 Imagine you’re building a spam detector, but the only thing your model looks at is how long the email is.
 This means you’re ignoring other important details like how often certain words appear or who sent the email.
 Because of this, your model won’t learn what really makes an email spam, and it won’t perform well.
 This is called underfitting, where the model is too simple to catch the important patterns.